kdimaranan1/cse298-quiz4/README.md

 What is the difference between Dijkstra's Algorithm and A*.
 Why would one use Dijkstra's over A* and vice versa?

+Dijkstra's Algorithm is different from A* in that it doesn't take information in about the robot, which means it wouldn't be able to plan around an obstacle if it was in its path unlike A* which takes into account an occupancy grid.
+So if you were moving a robot and were expecting that its environment may change or that it would have obstacles in its way, you would use A* to be able to find spot these and find the shortest path while avoiding them.
+However, if you were simply just finding the shortest path from a starting point to an ending point, and you did not have to be aware of any obstacles, you could use Dijkstra's over A* as Dijkstra is optimal in that it will always find the absolute shortest path.

 ## Question 2

 Consider the following robot in a grid 2D grid world: